elastic-coders/flipside-platform-test/README.md

 AWS:
  - enter your AWS credentials when asked

- - you can login the new machine with `invoke master.ssh`
+you can login the master machine with `invoke platform.ssh [target]`

-Vagrant:
- - login with `vagrant ssh`

 a `.flipside-platform` file is created in the current dir with all the config.